-- 1. Diamond Electric Mfg.
-Co., Ltd. ("Defendant") is a corporation organized and existing under the laws of Japan with its principal place of business in Osaka, Japan.
-During the period covered by this Information, Defendant was engaged in the business of manufacturing and selling ignition coils to Ford Motor Company, Toyota Motor Corporation, and Fuji Heavy Industries Ltd., and certain of their subsidiaries and others ("automobile manufacturers"), for installation in vehicles manufactured and sold in the United States and elsewhere. - 2.
-Various corporations and individuals, not made defendants in this Information, participated as co-conspirators in the offense charged in this Information and performed acts and made statements in furtherance of it.
+1. Hitachi Automotive Systems, Ltd. ("Defendant") is a corporation organized and existing under the laws of Japan with its principal place of business in Tokyo, Japan.
+During the period covered by this Information, Defendant, including its affiliate Hitachi Automotive Systems Americas, Inc.; the former Hitachi Automotive Systems Group of Hitachi, Ltd., as it existed prior to July 1, 2009; the former Hitachi Unisia Automotive, Ltd.; and the former Tokico, Ltd., was engaged in the business of manufacturing and selling certain products, including starter motors, alternators, air flow meters, valve timing control devices, fuel injection systems, electronic throttle bodies, ignition coils, inverters and/or motor generators to Nissan Motor Company Ltd., Ford Motor Company, Toyota Motor Corporation, General Motors LLC, Honda Motor Company, Ltd., and certain of their subsidiaries, affiliates and suppliers and others ("automobile manufacturers") for installation in vehicles manufactured and sold in the United States and elsewhere.

-3. Whenever in this Information reference is made to any act, deed, or transaction of any corporation, the allegation means that the corporation engaged in the act, deed, or transaction by or through its officers, directors, employees, agents, or other representatives while they were actively engaged in the management, direction, control, or transaction of its business or affairs.
+- 2. Various corporations and individuals, not made defendants in this Information, participated as co-conspirators in the offense charged in this Information and performed acts and made statements in furtherance of it. - 3.
+Whenever in this Information reference is made to any act, deed, or transaction of any corporation, the allegation means that the corporation engaged in the act, deed, or transaction by or through its officers, directors, employees, agents, or other representatives while they were actively engaged in the management, direction, control, or transaction of its business or affairs.